ying-w/chipseq-compare/MAnorm/README.md

 * StepII & StepIII is CPU bound (lots of parallel bedtools)
 * Ram usage I've seen with ENCODE datasets is 20gb+/-5gb but I dont actually think all of this is used for processing

+MAnorm - original
-v2 will retain the same input/output as the original script (from supplement of paper) but will be faster v3 will have different input/output options but the same methods will be applied
+MAnorm2 - v2 retains input/output compatibility w/original but will be faster and allow for replicates
+MAnorm3 - v3 has different input/output options but MA methods will be applied

 # Example of MAnorm3 run:
 ```bash